Length orthospectrum of convex bodies on flat tori: Analytical results: a functional setup for the geodesic vector field

 \subsection{Organization of the article}

-In Section~\ref{s:background}, we review the necessary background on de Rham currents and we fix some conventions that will be used all along this work.
-Among other things, we reduce our analysis of $e^{-tV}$ to the study of certain oscillatory integrals.
-The reader only interested in dynamical properties (correlations of functions), and not on the geometrical questions (e.g. in relation with convex sets) may skip this section and consult directly Sections~\ref{s:analysis} and~\ref{s:correlation}.
+In Section~\ref{s:background-convex}, we review the necessary background on convex and differential geometry in order to define the Poincaré series and Epstein zeta functions.
+In particular, we introduce in Section~\ref{s:Finsler-Ham} the general Finsler structures on $\T^d$, to which our results apply and discuss some of their properties.
+In Section~\ref{ss:relation-resolvent-series}, we introduce the general versions of the Zeta function and Poincar\'e series studied in the paper, and describe some of their basic properties.

+In Section~\ref{s:correlation-diff-forms}, after some brief recollection of basic facts on de Rham currents, we give a current theoretic interpretation of mixed volumes in convex geometry and we define some dynamical correlation functions for currents.
+We explain how the Poincaré series and Epstein zeta functions may be understood as the Mellin and Laplace transforms of the correlation function associated with certain currents.
+Then we close the section by relating the dynamical correlators with the Poincaré series and Epstein zeta function.

+The long time asymptotics of the dynamical correlations involves some estimates for oscillatory integrals.
 The analysis of these oscillatory integrals is a standard topic in harmonic analysis~\cite{Herz62, Hormander90, Steinbook, DyatlovZworski19} and in Section~\ref{s:analysis}, we rediscuss some of their properties and pay some attention on the control of certain estimates in terms of the frequency parameter.

 Then, in Section~\ref{s:correlation}, we apply this analysis to define spaces with anisotropic Sobolev regularity, in which we describe the asymptotic expansion of the operator $e^{-tV*}$ as $t\rightarrow+\infty$ acting on functions, as in Theorem~\ref{t:maintheo-correlations}.